 The ruins were first visited and described to the western world by a French explorer during the 18th century.
 Hiram Bingham visited the site in 1910.
 This was his first experience of "lost cities" prior to his discovery of Machu Picchu in 1911.
 The remoteness and inaccessibility have discouraged visitors until fairly recently when COPESCO constructed a footbridge over the Apurimac River below the ruins.
 Even today the ruins are still rarely visited although, with the enforcement of new regulations on the Inca Trail, Choquequirao is destined to replace the traditional hike as the serious trekkers alternative.

-Typical 5 day Trek Itinerary (May vary slightly from company to company)
+(May vary slightly from company to company)

 Day 1: Cusco - Cachora - Coca Masana - Playa Rosalina